 - 2.7.1.12.1 If the Contractor operates in the Counties of Cook, Lake, Kane, DuPage, Will, or Kankakee, it must demonstrate that it has a contract with the Indian Health Care Provider or provide documentation that the Indian Health Care Provider refused. - 2.7.1.13 The Contractor shall ensure that its Network Providers have a strong understanding of disability culture and LTSS. - 2.7.1.14 At the Enrollee's request, the Contractor shall provide for a second opinion from a qualified health care professional within the Provider Network, or arrange for the Enrollee to obtain one outside the Provider Network, at no cost to the Enrollee. - 2.7.1.15 If the Contractor declines to include individuals or groups of Providers in its Provider Network, the Contractor must give the affected Providers written notice of the reason for its decision. - 2.7.1.16 The Contractor shall use best efforts to contact out-of-network Providers, including, within the first 180 days or 90 days after the enrollment of an Enrollee in the Contractor's plan, such Providers that are providing services to Enrollees during the initial continuity of care period, and provide them with information on becoming Affiliated Providers.
-If the Provider does not become an Affiliated Provider, or if the Enrollee does not select a new Affiliated Provider by the end of the 180-day or 90-day period, the Contractor shall choose an Affiliated Provider for the Enrollee. - 2.7.1.17 The Contractor must also offer single-case out-of-network agreements to Providers to treat the Enrollee until a qualified Affiliated Provider is available. - 2.7.1.18 The Contractor must permit any Indian who is enrolled in a non-Indian Demonstration and eligible to receive services from a participating Indian health care provider; Indian Health Service (IHS); and Indian Tribe, Tribal Organization, or Urban Indian Organization (I/T/U) provider, to choose to receive Covered Services from that I/T/U provider, and if that I/T/U provider participates in the network as a PCP, to choose that I/T/U as his or her PCP, as long as that provider has capacity to provide the services. - 2.7.1.19 The Contractor may not pay for an item or service (other than an emergency item or service, not including items or services furnished in an emergency room or hospital):
+If the Provider does not become an Affiliated Provider, or if the Enrollee does not select a new Affiliated Provider by the end of the 180-day or 90-day period, the Contractor shall choose an Affiliated Provider for the Enrollee. - 2.7.1.17 The Contractor must also offer single-case out-of-network agreements to Providers to treat the Enrollee until a qualified Affiliated Provider is available. - 2.7.1.18 The Contractor must permit any Indian Enrollee eligible to receive services from an Indian Health Care Provider to choose an Indian Health Care Provider as his or her PCP, if the Indian Health Care Provider Contractor has a PCP in its network that has capacity to provide such services regardless of whether the Indian Health Care Provider is in or out of network.